 This leads to a decline in the numbers of these species, which can happen rapidly, causing issues within the ecosystems and affecting the stability of the environment.

-Research shows that globally we could experience the collapse of marine seafood populations by 2050, and collapse means the species we rely on for consumption will have declined by a massive 90%.
+Research shows that globally we could experience the collapse of marine seafood populations by 2050, which means the species we rely on for consumption will have declined by a massive 90%.

-Fishing unsustainably results in economic problems as it leads to less marine life available to catch and therefore sell, but what are the environmental impacts?
+Fishing unsustainably results in economic problems, leading to less marine life available to catch and sell, but what are the environmental impacts?

 What Impacts Does Overfishing Have on the Ecosystem?

 The major problem with overfishing is that it depletes the amount of marine life in the water, which causes ecosystems to collapse.
-This drives further environmental destruction, as each individual species plays an important role in maintaining the health of the habitat they live within.
+This drives further environmental destruction, as each species plays a vital role in maintaining its habitat’s health.

-Specific species are often targeted in the fishing industry in relation to what consumers want, which leaves many environments depleted of a key member of the food chain.
+Specific species are often targeted in the fishing industry concerning what consumers want, leaving many environments depleted of a vital food chain member.

-The coral triangle in Southeast Asia is an area facing overfishing issues of many species, including tuna, which is one of the worst affected.
+The coral triangle in Southeast Asia faces overfishing issues of many species, including tuna, which is one of the worst affected.

-Big fishing practices often take advantage of marine life that gathers in large numbers, sometimes to hunt, for safety, or to spawn at specific times of the year.
-Collecting fish in this way can reduce populations very quickly due to many reproducing adults being caught at once, leading to fewer offspring being produced or making it to adulthood.
+Extensive fishing practices often take advantage of marine life that gathers in large numbers, sometimes to hunt for safety or to spawn at specific times of the year.
+Collecting fish in this way can reduce populations very quickly because many reproducing adults are caught at once, producing fewer offspring or making it to adulthood.

 This negatively impacts species further down the food chain, and when fishing occurs on coral reefs using nets, it is generally the herbivorous fish that are caught.
-These fish play an important part in keeping the reef healthy, by preventing other species from overpopulating and balancing algae levels.
+These fish play an essential part in keeping the reef healthy by preventing other species from overpopulating and balancing algae levels.

 Fewer marine creatures on the reef to keep it healthy means the coral is more exposed to extreme weather events and climatic changes like increases in water temperature that lead to the death of the coral reefs.